hacksmiths/2016-2017-agm/README.md

 * Raise £10,000 for Sex Tech Hack II
 * Raise £10,000 for Anvil Hack IV
 * Have overall surplus of £10,000 at the end of 2017-2018 year
-* Hit 50% non-men at a "general audience" hackathon
+* Hit 50% non-men at a "general audience" event
 * Take on 4 more year 0/1 students and train them

 ---